velocity-one/velocity1-opendocs/velocity1_revenue_share_agreement.md

 In the event of the sale of the Project within 18 months from the commencement of this agreement, the revenue share multiple/cap will be reduced to 3 times.

-If the Project is sold before the revenue share model is fully completed, the remaining revenue share obligation converts to a debt, and the Founder shall make a one-time cash payment to the Incubator.
-The final repayment date for the remaining revenue share (balloon payment) will be within 30 days of the date sold.
-On this final repayment date, the Founder must pay the Incubator the remaining amount to fulfill the adjusted multiple/cap.
+If the Project is sold before the revenue share model is fully completed, the Incubator will receive **20%** of the sale price.
+If the calculated share from the sale price exceeds the remaining amount needed to reach the adjusted multiple/cap, the Incubator's share will be limited to the amount needed to fulfill the adjusted multiple/cap.

+For example,

+- if the product is sold for $10,000 after 1 year, the Incubator will receive $2,000 (20% of $10,000)
+- if the product is sold for $300,000 after 3 years, the Incubator will receive $35,000 (5 x $7,000, if there is a follow-up investment, the cap will be adjusted accordingly)

 **INCUBATION:**